 Many celebrities and powerful people resided here, including Wyatt Earp, a regular patron of the Crystal Palace.

-Big Nose Kate’s Saloon was a part of the legendary Grand Hotel, one of the finest and most luxurious in the West that got destroyed in a massive fire only two years after its opening.
+Big Nose Kate’s Saloon was a part of the legendary Grand Hotel, one of the finest and most luxurious in the West, which was destroyed in a massive fire only two years after its opening.

 Today it is one of the best Old Western Bars in the United States that you should definitely visit.